freeskylier/lier/[developers]-Coding-Guidelines.md

 1. If any change depends on another module branches for the other module and/or binaries should be reviewed and merged at the same time as client-side branches.
 1. When a merge is complete the feature branch **should be deleted** to avoid proliferation of branches.

+## QA
+1. For any ticket that is testable in QA, the final step in the ticket should be to assign it to QA for testing and ultimate closing.
+For those tickets for which this applies, this should be done after code review and merging.
+1. If there are any problems at the QA stage, the ticket should be re-assigned back to the original developer for additional work.

 ##Tests
 1. All tests should pass always.
 1. If you make changes that break the tests, you should fix the tests.
 Don't expect someone else will fix them.